 Along the D line that marks the shoulder pitch, I am going to apply the back-neck measurement.
 Starting at point D, I apply the back neck and mark point F (figure 3).

 From point F, I am going to square straight up and apply the neck rise measurement, then mark point G. Extend a bit horizontally from point G so that you can use that perpendicular line as a guide.

 Next, starting from point G, apply the shoulder length measurement.
 Put the beginning of the ruler at point G and shift the ruler up until you reach the shoulder length measurement, finishing at line D. Mark point H. Connect points G and H.

-Then, square out from G in the other direction and making a shallow curve, connecting points G and A to form the neckline (figure 4).
+Then, square out from G in the other direction and make a shallow curve, connecting points G and A to form the neckline (figure 4).
 Use the French curve or just eyeball it.

 Square up from point I until it crosses the shoulder G -H line.
 It doesn’t have to match the H point, although it might.
 This depends on your measurements.

-Starting from C, measure ¼ bust measurement along the line and mark point J. Make a 1 inch (2.5 cms) long line at 45 degree angle starting at point I and mark point M.
+Starting from C, measure ¼ bust measurement along the line and mark point J. Make a 1-inch (2.5 cms) long line at a 45-degree angle starting at point I and mark point M.